Coffee Farming: Expert Coffee Land Management Tips

 Hanna Neuschwander, the author of several studies and communications director for World Coffee Research (WCR), mentioned that an important area WCR is exploring is intercropping coffee which covers crops.

-By planting crops such as beans and peas interspersed with coffee crops, farmers can obtain a secondary source of income/food source, as well as the benefits of these plants returning nitrogen to the soil (nitrogen fixation).
+By planting crops such as beans and peas interspersed with coffee crops, farmers can obtain a secondary source of income/food source and the benefits of these plants returning nitrogen to the soil (nitrogen fixation).

-This farming practice is particularly helpful in controlling how weeds take away nutrients from the soil.
-On steep grounds, cover crops are an effective solution for weed control and erosion prevention.
+This farming practice is beneficial in controlling how weeds take away nutrients from the soil.
+Cover crops on steep grounds effectively with weed control and erosion prevention solutions.

 Farming 06: Managing Coffee Land - Helena Coffee Vietnam

 The drawback of cover crops is the need for additional investment (you have to buy seeds), and the economic value is not as high as a commodity.
-Instead, it is used as a means to regulate the nitrogen balance in the soil and prevent weed growth.
+Instead, it is used to regulate the nitrogen balance in the soil and prevent weed growth.

-The HRN Stiftung case study in Uganda shows that this method is effective in increasing moisture in drought-affected soils.
+The HRN Stiftung case study in Uganda shows that this method effectively increases moisture in drought-affected soils.

 However, their research suggests that this approach is unlikely to be widely implemented until the cost benefits to farmers can be more convincing.
 The barrier to this problem is the cost of seeds.

-In the conditions of the Central Highlands, especially the rainy season, the rainfall is concentrated mainly in 6 months from May to November, the amount of land on the basic eroded coffee gardens is quite large, on average about over 5 tons/ha / year.
+In the conditions of the Central Highlands, especially the rainy season, the rainfall is concentrated mainly in 6 months from May to November; the amount of land on the bare eroded coffee gardens is pretty extensive, on average, about 5 tons/ha/year.

-Intercropping corn, peanuts, and yellow flowers in coffee gardens is basically a biological solution that contributes to limiting soil erosion compared to non-intercropping control from 11-60%; in which the solution of intercropping yellow flowers has the best effect of reducing soil erosion.
+Intercropping corn, peanuts, and yellow flowers in coffee gardens is a biological solution that contributes to limiting soil erosion compared to non-intercropping control from 11-60%, in which the resolution of intercropping yellow flowers has the best effect of reducing soil erosion.

 Biological solutions combined with mechanics

-In Vietnam, for coffee gardens, in addition to biological solutions to manage soil erosion, the application of mechanical or mechanical solutions combined with biology has a very good effect on controlling soil erosion.
+In Vietnam, for coffee gardens, in addition to biological solutions to manage soil erosion, mechanical or mechanical solutions combined with biology has a perfect effect on controlling soil erosion.

-Applying a mechanical solution such as creating a basin reduced soil erosion by up to 70% compared to the control.
-Mechanical solutions combined with biology (ditching combined corn and peanuts) also reduced soil erosion by about 62%.
+Applying a mechanical solution, such as creating a basin, reduced soil erosion by up to 70% compared to the control.
+Automated solutions combined with biology (ditching mixed corn and peanuts) reduced soil erosion by about 62%.

 However, deciding what kind of barrier is best for coffee land is based on some general principles:

-• Slows down the flow, but allows good drainage.
-It is important to keep the water moving, whether downhill or into the soil.
+• It slows down the flow but allows good drainage.
+It is essential to keep the water moving downhill or into the soil.
 Poorly designed barriers can lead to water stagnation, allowing mosquitoes to breed and spread malaria and other diseases.

 • Fix problems as soon as they occur.
-Heavy storms can cause ditches to clog ditches, or barricades to become avalanches.
-In these cases, it should be corrected soon to avoid further erosion.
+Heavy storms can cause ditches to clog ditches or barricades to become avalanches.
+In these cases, it should be quickly corrected to avoid further erosion.

 • Start from the top down.
 The water flowed downhill.
-By starting from the top, it is, therefore, advisable to protect the crop system (coffee) below by using many smaller barriers (higher barrier density towards the end of the slope).
+By starting from the top, it is advisable to protect the crop system (coffee) below using many more minor barriers (higher barrier density towards the end of the slope).

 Some models of biological barriers incorporate mechanics